genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 Maven provides  default behavior for projects.
 When a Maven project is created, Maven creates a default project structure.
 As a developer, all you have to do is put the files in the right places.
 There is no need to define any configuration in pom.xml.

-Maven Plugins are generally used to:
+Maven pPlugins are generally used to:
 * create jar and war files
 * compile code files
 * unit-test your code